samulieronen/toto_tracker/README.md

 # toto_tracker
-A Python "app" to track toto betting statistics and help you make betting decisions.
+A Python "app" to track toto betting statistics and help you make betting decisions.<br>

-Add your Veikkaus account credentials to credentials file!
+Add your Veikkaus account credentials to credentials file!<br>

-Right now works only with specific race ID.

-TODO:
+You can fetch todays races with '-r' -flag or '--races'<br>

+You can then fetch all playable items in a specific race using '-id race-id-number'. f.ex. -id 123456.<br>

+TODO:<br>
-Multiple tracking targets.
+Multiple tracking targets.<br>
 Webapp maybe with Flask?
-Gonna need a backend.
+Gonna need a backend.<br>
-Send email after results are in.
-Time management.
-Cron?